dubhcait/frontend-masters-react-workshop/src/02/README.md

 # Exercise 02 - Context

-In this exercise, we're going to use `evens` to change state rather than delayed transitions.
+In this exercise, we're going to use `events` to change state rather than delayed transitions.

 ## Goals